remyla/damas-core/README.md

 A PHP server to run in a Apache/MySQL environment.
 It contains a generic key-value data model supporting simple graph structures.
 Contains user authentication, file upload, file version control.
 It supports database replication among multiple sites.
 Used in production and maintained since 2007.

 ### server-nodejs
 A new Javascript implementation of the server for NodeJS which is developped since April 2015.
-Specifications redesign. enhanced graph structures, integration of long-time requested features, MongoDB backend.
+Specifications redesign, enhanced graph structures, integration of long-time requested features.
+MongoDB backend.
 Alpha stage of development.

 ### js
 Client API library for Javascript